Oevaang Oeray: Biography

 Oevaang Oeray was born in Kedamin, Kapuas Hulu, on 18 August 1922.
-He was the youngest child born to Ledjo and Hurei, Dayak farmers and rubber workers.
+He was the youngest child born to Ledjo and Hurei, Dayak (Kayan) farmers and rubber workers.

 Oeray served as the regent of Sintang Regency from 1955 to 1959.
 In 1959 Oevang was selected as the Governor of West Kalimantan by the provincial legislative board.
 This was confirmed by President Sukarno with Presidential Decree 465/1959, dated 24 December 1959.
 Oevang's term was to last from 1 January 1960 until 12 July 1966.
 The success of his Dayak Unity Party, which received 146,054 votes during the 1955 legislative election, led to non-Dayaks accusing him of nepotism, selecting only ethnic Dayaks for government employment and thus dividing the province on ethnic lines.

 In 1964 General Supardjo, the commander of the IV Mandala Siaga Fighting Squad, took complete military control of the province.
 He left the area in 1965 after receiving a letter from his wife and was replaced by A. J. Witono, who fought against guerrillas along the Sarawak border.
 Oevaang Oeray lent Winoto political support.

 As Oevaang Oeray was close to President Sukarno/Soekarnois, after the 30 September Movement killed six generals in Jakarta Oevaang Oeray was accused of being involved with the Indonesian Communist Party.
 Although Oevaang Oeray was a leftist, he was not a supporter of the Communist Party.
 Many other ethnic Dayaks were accused of being communist sympathisers during this time.

 On 12 July 1966 Internal Minister Basuki Rahmat dismissed Oevaang Oeray, replacing him with Lieutenant Colonel Soemadi.
 This was a little more than two months before his term was to expire, and based on Decree Number UP.12/2/43-912 of 12 July 1966.
 Soemadi was reconfirmed in 1967.